-Motorhome speed limits are not always very well understood – with both experienced car and van drivers sometimes unsure about what speed limits apply to motorhomes.
+Motorhome speed limits are not always very well understood – with both experienced car and van drivers sometimes unsure about what speed limits apply to motorhomes in the UK.

-Fortunately, the rules are fairly simple and most small and medium sized motorhomes are subject to the same speed limits as cars.
+Fortunately, the rules are fairly simple and most small and medium sized motorhomes are subject to the same speed limits as cars on UK roads.

 Motor caravans (motorhomes or campervans) with an unladen weight of up to 3050kg (3.05 tonnes) and no more than 8 passenger seats: